d-bolshakov/course-managment-api/README.md

 ### GET /students/:id

-Getting a student by it's id.
+Getting a student by his id.

 Returns a student with a given id: